Wednesday 7 January 2009

 Noah didn't live in partial obedience.
 He didn't decide to have a pick 'n' mix session with God where God gives His wise and loving instructions and Noah replies like Andy from Little Britain with 'I want that one....I don't want that one!'

+He was in complete obedience.
 He had every reason to cut corners, doubt God and do his own thing.

 But he didn't.
 He was a man of courageous faith in and total obedience to God.